-But Alex’s horror only deepened at the attempt at reassurance.
+But Alex’s horror only deepened.
 “No. You do not understand.
-There were men from my village who were taken by the Hyacinth.
 I’ve heard terrible things.
 Her family may be hemos.
 But that woman is not.
 She is something worse.
 Something more powerful.
 If we go, we go to our graves.”

 “If you’re too scared,” Sergio said, “then get out of here.
 We have no room for cowards.
 And it sounds like this one is eager enough to take your share of the pie.”

-Alex looked between the rest of them.
+Alex looked at the rest of them.
 His face grew paler and paler until he looked like all his blood had left him.
 “God have mercy on you all,” he said.
-With that, he stood and stormed out between the chairs.
+With that, he stood and stormed out.
 He vanished behind the slamming of the door, and then they were three.

 Sergio cracked his neck and let out yet another of his ill-contented sighs.
 “Well then.
 Anyone else have any misgivings?”